 This species doesn’t enjoy the heat as much as some others.
 In captivity, it’ll be most comfortable in temperatures around 75°F and 70-80% humidity.

 The Pinkfoot Goliath Tarantula doesn’t like to dig deep, but she’s still a very large spider that needs a suitable substrate to be comfortable.
-Three inches of substrate for spiderlings, four for juveniles, and four to five for adults should be enough.
+Three inches of substrate for spiderlings, four inches for juveniles, and four to five inches for adults should be enough.

 Include a layer of gravel under the substrate to help drain water from the top and retain humidity at the bottom.

 The Pinkfoot Goliath Tarantula is a huge spider that needs plenty of room.
 It’s a terrestrial spider, so they need horizontal tanks that allow them room to walk, not to climb.
-These heavy spiders can die if they fall from a tall place, so the tank shouldn’t be taller than twice the size of the PGT.
+These heavy spiders can die if they fall from a tall place, so the tank shouldn’t be taller than twice the size of the tarantula.

 Even spiderlings are very large, so you should use enclosures fit for juveniles at this early stage.
 You may need to find one or two transitional enclosures, growing in size, until she reaches her definitive size.
-Adults should have enclosures of fifteen to twenty gallons, with enough ventilation holes and a safety lock to keep her from opening the lid.
+Adults should have enclosures of fifteen to twenty gallons, with enough ventilation holes and a safety lock to keep them from opening the lid.

 As for decoration, these shy spiders like having somewhere to hide.
-A piece of cork bark, sphagnum moss, and even real small plants will make the PGT feel comfortable.
+A piece of cork bark, sphagnum moss, and even real small plants will make the tarantula feel comfortable.
 With enough foliage she’ll feel safe to go out and explore more, allowing you to see her often.

 These spiders are opportunistic burrows.
 This means that the way to provide them with a hide is to give them a starter burrow.
 To see what I mean, check out this picture.
 Do this by placing a piece of cork bark or something else halfway into the substrate.
 They will take this starter burrow and expand upon it to create their home.